Dynamic range compression: Multiband compression

 Multiband compressors can act differently on different frequency bands.
 The advantage of multiband compression over full-bandwidth compression is that problems related to a specific frequency range can be fixed without unnecessary compression in the other, unrelated frequencies.
 The downside is that frequency-specific compression is more complex and requires more processing capacity than full-bandwidth compression and can introduce phase issues.

 Multiband compressors work by first splitting the signal through some number of band-pass filters, crossover filters or filter banks.
 Each split signal then passes through its own compressor and is independently adjustable for threshold, ratio, attack, and release.
 The signals are then recombined and an additional limiting circuit may be employed to ensure that the combined signals do not create unwanted peak levels.

 In music production, multiband compressors are primarily an audio mastering tool, but their inclusion in digital audio workstation plug-in sets is increasing their use among mix engineers.

+The TC Electronic Finalizer included a three band compressor and was a popular audio mastering tool around year 2000.

 On-air signal chains of radio stations commonly use multiband compressors to increase loudness while avoiding overmodulation.
 Having a louder sound is often considered an advantage in commercial broadcasting.